-This is an excerpt from Beyond the Scoreboard eBook by Richard B. Horrow & Karla Swatek.
+This is an excerpt from Beyond the Scoreboard by Rick Horrow & Karla Swatek.

 Reeling In a Mega Event

 Taking their cue from the long tradition of the Olympic Games, North American cities vying to host the Super Bowl, an All-Star Game, a regional component of a nationwide event (the NCAA tourney, the World Cup, the World Baseball Classic), or the Olympics themselves must go through an elaborate bid process.
 Outside of the Olympics, none is as mired in precision and politics as the bidding process for a Super Bowl.